nlamo/db-class-website/README.md

 - Make everything as clean and modular as possible so that it can be easily changed later.
 - Finally, get set up with the SSH tunnel and populate a dummy database on Concordia server.
 - Only *consider* making it responsive if absolutely everything else is done.
 Even then, no need.

+NOTE

+- Folder 'warm-up-project` is strictly for the the 'Warm-Up Project` and has no relationship to the main project website, code, etc.